 but the real question we should be contemplating is, “what does life want from me?”

 or even better: “what does life need from me?”

-the most selfish thing that we could do in this life is to not be who we were destined to be.
+one of the most selfish things that we could do in this life is to not be who we were destined to be.

 the worst thing we could do is rewire ourselves to fit someone else’s mold.

 imagine if a tree decided he didn't like being a tree anymore. each day he looked over at the flowers and noticed their beautiful, wide range of colors dancing in the wind.

 the tree was discontent with his boring old roots. so he decided to become a flower.

 he cut himself short, and painted his stump with some nearby paint. he was now small, and colorful, just like the flowers.

 by abandoning the trees true nature, he not only turned into a pathetic version of a flower. he then could no longer perform the task that he was literally hardwired for : giving oxygen to those around him.